joshlarsen/aws-recon/readme.md

 ```
 Traceback (most recent call last):
-arn:aws:sts::1234567890:assumed-role/role/my-audit-role is not authorized to perform: codepipeline:GetPipeline on resource: arn:aws:codepipeline:us-west-2:1234567890:pipeline (Aws::CodePipeline::Errors::AccessDeniedException)
+arn:aws:sts::1234567890:assumed-role/role/my-audit-role is not authorized to perform:
+ codepipeline:GetPipeline on resource: arn:aws:codepipeline:us-west-2:1234567890:pipeline
+ (Aws::CodePipeline::Errors::AccessDeniedException)
 ```

 The exact API operation that triggered the exception is indicated on the last line of the stack trace.
-If you can't resolve the necessary access, you should exclude those services with `-x` or `--not-services` so the collection can continue.
+If you can't resolve the necessary access, you should exclude those services with `-x` or `--not-services`, or leave off the `-q` option so the collection can continue.

 ### Threads